 Every neighbourhood should have a dedicated space for children and youth.
 A space that offers a variety of green elements, loose parts and play structures for children to discover nature, challenge themselves physically, and foster social connections.
 A space that gives children the freedom to play and explore, discover and build, as children desire.

 Adventure Parks offer trained staff for the supervision of maker spaces and tinkering activities.
 As curated wild spaces, they are created for and accessed by all children, and model a higher standard of play.

 Loose parts are items that can be used to facilitate different kinds of play, or any material that a child can manipulate for playful purposes.
 The idea that these materials can move, combine and change, expands a child’s creative play possibilities exponentially.

-The most “valuable” loose parts are often low-cost items such as upcycled and recycled materials.
+The most “valuable” loose parts are often low-cost items such as recycled materials.
 The more children can use, manipulate and have the freedom to experiment with the material, the more they can experience, enjoy and learn.

 Loose parts can be sourced and recycled to create a curated collection in areas such as parks and schools that have space for children to play.
 A good collection of loose parts will need storage that offers access to all who will be using them.
 The collection also needs ongoing organization, maintenance and replenishing of any less durable items.